 Data Breach Insurance Frequently Asked Questions (FAQs)

 Almost every business is at risk for some level of data breach liability and should add a rider or additional coverage to their small business insurance.
 Below are some of the most common questions regarding data breach insurance.
-If you still have questions, please leave a comment or visit our forum to ask.

 Is data breach insurance necessary?